 Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

-However, a large number of businesses don’t give much importance to all those metrics that can assist them in tracking the failure or success of their PPC investments.
+However, the importance is not given to metrics that can assist them in tracking the failure or success of their PPC investments.

 Performance tracking is essential for every marketing strategy, but for PPC it matters a lot because you invest a certain amount of budget on it, and expects better results than other marketing channels.